 We made the USACO Guide specifically to provide high-quality resources to help people get better at USACO; we encourage you to give it a shot!
 We also list additional resources that you may find helpful.
 Additionally, USACO has its own resources page.

-#cp-help dedicated to questions about competitive programming.
+#cp-help dedicated to questions

 It really comes down to personal preference; there's no right or wrong answer -- do what works for you!
 With that being said, we've asked numerous top USACO competitors what they think about this question.
 This module lists their thoughts on how to effectively practice for USACO.